cflipse/devcaffeine/_drafts/kafka-partition-lag.markdown

 the year, we were generally unaware just _how_ chatty some of our messaging had become.

-Fast forward to after the topic rebuild; We now have 12 topics -- later 20 -- being consumed by those same 6 boxes.
+Fast forward to after the topic rebuild; We now have 12 partitions -- later 20 -- being consumed by those same 6 boxes.
 Now, the consumers are no longer sitting idle, and they are no longer dedicated to a single partition.
 Assuming a normal balance, Consumer A is pulling data from partitions 3 and 10.
 It